Running GLib Applications

 G_SLICE

-- This environment variable allows reconfiguration of the GSlice memory allocator.
+- This environment variable allowed reconfiguration of the GSlice memory

 - If this environment variable is set to ‘2.0’, the outdated pseudo-random number seeding and generation algorithms from GLib 2.0 are used instead of the newer, better ones.
 You should only set this variable if you have sequences of numbers that were generated with Glib 2.0 that you need to reproduce exactly.